 Whether you have your own products or services you’re selling or not, affiliate marketing can increase your revenue.
 Affiliate marketing is the practice of including links to recommended products or services in your blog post, show notes, or video description.
 When someone clicks on your link and purchases something, you get a commission.

-If you’d like to learn more about affiliate marketing check out my mini-training, Affiliate Marketing for Beginners.
+If you’d like to learn more about affiliate marketing check out this other blog post.

 Ask for Donations